FLEET AIR ARM MEMORIAL CHURCH

 Midnight Mass at 11:00 pm

-(A traditional communion service accompanied by Christmas carols.)
+(A traditional communion service accompanied by Christmas carols conducted by the Chaplain of the Fleet.)

 Everyone is welcome.

 Please note that the church lane is very dark with no street lighting.
-If are intending to come to the afternoon or evening services, please bring a torch with you to illuminate the surrounding pathways.
+If you are intending to come to the 4:00 pm Crib Service or either Masses, please bring a torch with you to illuminate the surrounding pathways.

 0 Comments